sebhildebrandt/systeminformation/README.md

 Linux is a registered trademark of Linus Torvalds.
 Apple, macOS, OS X are registered trademarks of Apple Inc., Windows is a registered trademark of Microsoft Corporation.
-Node.js is a trademark of Joyent Inc., Intel is a trademark of Intel Corporation, AMD is a trademark of Advanced Micro Devices Inc., Raspberry Pi is a trademark of the Raspberry Pi Foundation, Debian is a trademark owned by Software in the Public Interest, Inc., Ubuntu is a trademark
+Node.js is a trademark of OpenJS Foundation, Intel is a trademark of Intel Corporation, AMD is a trademark of Advanced Micro Devices Inc., Raspberry Pi is a trademark of the Raspberry Pi Foundation, Debian is a trademark owned by Software in the Public Interest, Inc., Ubuntu is a trademark